-- 2 Open the Backup, Archive, and Restore interface. - 3 Select one of the following: - In the Java interface, click the Restore Files tab. - In the Windows interface, select File > Select Files and Folders to Restore. - 4 Select Actions > Select Restore Type > Point in Time Rollback. - 5 Use the NetBackup for DB2 recovery wizard for the restore.
+- 2 Open the Backup, Archive, and Restore interface. - Select one of the following: - In the Java interface, click the Restore Files tab. - In the Windows interface, select File > Select Files and Folders to Restore. - Select Actions > Select Restore Type > Point in Time Rollback. - Use the NetBackup for DB2 recovery wizard for the restore.

-See "Performing a database restore" on page 77.
+See "Performing a snapshot rollback restore from the command line" on page 117.